-One of the country's biggest and fastest growing cities, Bahir Dar is the capital of the Amhara region and has a population of 222,000 people.
-The region's economy is predominantly agricultural and marked by acute poverty.
+Bahir Dar in north-western Ethiopia is one of the country’s biggest and fastest growing cities.
+Its population is roughly 222,000 and it is the capital of the Amhara region, which is predominantly agricultural and marked by severe poverty.